 Masterforce Boost Hammer Drill Performance

-As you can see from the chart below, the Masterforce Boost hammer drill gets a pretty significant performance upgrade thanks to the new technology.
+As you can see from the chart below, the Masterforce Boost hammer drill gets a pretty significant performance upgrade thanks to the updated technology.
 Even drilling our first few test holes, we could feel the difference.

 Masterforce Boost Vs Masterforce Brushless Hammer Drill

-Masterforce Boost Hammer Drill Design and Features
+Masterforce Boost Hammer Drill Design Notes

 It’s on the hefty side at 3.1 pounds bare.
 Stick the with 2.5Ah battery to keep the overall weight to a manageable 4.2 pounds.